jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The notation as such describes the state of an object and it’s called a literal.
 The examples above are textual literals.
 To assign a literal to an Integer object, the literal is put into a Text object and the conversion procedure for Text to Integer is called.
 So literals are interpreted by using a conversion procedure with Text as the source type.

-A literal can be a Text, but any other type will do, for instance a Picture.
+A literal can be a Text, but any other type might do, for instance a Picture.
 If a Picture serves as a literal, then to interpret the literal, the conversion procedure with. < A literal is always of a type of a type. >

 There can also be a reverse for a literal interpreter.
 The Integer to Text conversion produces the textual integer literal.